CiscoSecurity/sxo-05-security-workflows/docs/activities/date-time/format-date.md

 ---

 # Format Date
 This activity allows you to convert a datetime to various different pre-defined or custom formats.
-This is often used when an API requires datetimes to be in a specific format that's different than the native format SecureX orchestration uses.
+This is often used when an API requires datetimes to be in a specific format that's different than the native format SecureX Orchestration uses.

 ---